keithalewis/lac/README.md

 If a required token is in the dictionary then it is executed and the resulting type must match what is required by the function signature.

-If not it is converted to the type required by the function.
+If not it is converted to the type required by the function using `sscanf`.

 ### Types